zendframework/zf2-documentation/docs/modules/zend.search.lucene.best-practice.rst

 The memory required differs for different modes.

 The terms dictionary index is loaded during the search.
-It's actually each 128th The Lucene file format allows you to configure this number, but ``Zend_Search_Lucene`` doesn't expose this in its *API* .
-Nevertheless you still have the ability to configure this value if the index is prepared with another Lucene implementation. term of the full dictionary.
+It's actually each 128\ :sup:`th` [#]_ term of the full dictionary.

 Thus memory usage is increased if you have a high number of unique terms.
 This may happen if you use untokenized phrases as a field values or index a large volume of non-text information.

 An unoptimized index consists of several segments.
 It also increases memory usage.
 Segments are independent, so each segment contains its own terms dictionary and terms dictionary index.
-If an index consists ofNsegments it may increase memory usage byNtimes in worst case.
+If an index consists of **N** segments it may increase memory usage by **N** times in worst case.
 Perform index optimization to merge all segments into one to avoid such memory consumption.

 Indexing uses the same memory as searching plus memory for buffering documents.
-The amount of memory used may be managed withMaxBufferedDocsparameter.
+The amount of memory used may be managed with **MaxBufferedDocs** parameter.

 Index optimization (full or partial) uses stream-style data processing and doesn't require a lot of memory.

 .. _zend.search.lucene.best-practice.encoding: